EduardoR002/GreenSwap/README.md

 # Software Development Project
-* This is a repository created to carry out the project for the curricular unit Software Development Project (Language C#, SQL)
+* This is a repository created to carry out the project for the curricular unit Software Development Project (Language JavaScript)

 ## Goals:
 - Develop a solution to a real everyday problem;